 tenure is inhibiting community conservation efforts and contributing to biodiversity loss in CCRI areas and Uganda generally.
-For example, Uganda's forest cover declined from 35% to 15% of Uganda's land surface between 1890 and 2005 with an estimated annual forest cover loss of approximately 88,000ha/year.
-[2] The reasons attributed to the loss of biodiversity include rapid population increase, large-scale agriculture, [3] monoculture plantations, and oil exploration and mining among others.
+For example, Uganda's forest cover declined from 35% to 15% of Uganda land surface between 1890 and 2005 with an estimated annual forest cover loss of approximately 88,000ha/year.
+[2] The reasons attributed to the loss of biodiversity include rapid population increase, large-scale agriculture [3] monoculture plantations, oil mining among others.
 These conflict with community conservation efforts.

 In the CCRI sites, gender roles are evident in community conservation.
 In the Kakindo-Kihagya forest, for example, women look after homes, babies, farming, gathering firewood from the forest, as well fetching water and cooking for the family.
 Men look after animals (grazing, watering) and construction works at household level.
 Male elders decide on issues often without consulting or seeking women's consent.
-Though communities are aware of formulation and implementation of development plans which affect them and the environment.
+Though communities are aware of government efforts to address development plans which affect them and the environment.
 [5] Uganda's Land Act recognises customary land tenure [6] and the National Forestry and Tree Planting Act recognises community forests and local (community) conservation committees.
 [7] But the challenge is in the implementation of the laws and policies due to authoritarianism, corruption and lack of political will at the national level, and the lack of political and economic power to effectively use these provisions by communities in the CCRI sites.

-The three communities face numerous internal threats.
-These include highly centralised decision-making that is susceptible to corruption and compromise, the exclusion of women from decision-making and the lack of capacity and resources to fully pursue and government efforts to address gender issues and involve women in decision-making, due to deeply rooted cultural attitudes it will take a while before women are empowered in the decision-making process.
+The three communities face

+gender issues and involve women in decision-making, due to deeply rooted cultural attitudes it will take a while before women are empowered in the decision-making process.